BITSS-OPA/opa-wealthtax/README.md

 - [ ] Run the shiny app based on the functions above
 - [ ] Run everything on datahub
 - [ ] Share prototypes of DD and App privately
+- [ ] Rename taxbase variables into taxreveneu when apropiate